 Where possible, please travel to Stonehenge using public transport.
 The local bus company, Wilts & Dorset, will be running a service from Salisbury railway and bus stations to Stonehenge over the Solstice period.
 Access to Stonehenge from the bus drop off point is through the National Trust farmland.

-For the full access policy details please see the English Heritage Summer Solstice website.
+For the full access policy details please see the conditions of entry or the English Heritage Summer Solstice website & .

 For directions, click here.